2014, Focus Area: Architecture & Urban Studies

 2014, Focus Area: Urban Planning

 Lia Soornian is currently a senior at Bard College concentrating in Urban Planning.
 Originally from Los Angeles, California, Lia was attracted the the interdisciplinary nature of EUS when she first signed up for a class within the department.
 Since then she's taken classes on GIS software, Urban & Ecological Economics and the design/construction of 'green' student media space.
 Extracurricularly she has been a member of Bard's Environmental Collective, which allowed her to participate in an environmental conference called PowerShift in Washington DC.
 Her sophomore year work on Professor Gidon Eshel's greenhouse was published in the Bard Science Journal and as a result, she presented on green building practices at a sustainability conference in the University at Albany SUNY.
 Last Winter, Lia won a Bard Mellon Grant Student Travel Award and Bard Center for Civic Engagement Community Action Grant to research projects in sustainability in Armenia.
 During her final year at Bard she has started a Trustee Leader Scholar Project called BardBuilds which connects Bard students from a variety of disciplines who are interested in Urban Planning and Architecture to local organizations and professionals in the field including the City of Kingston's Planning Office and Bard's own administration.
 Lia also recently won aDavis Projects For Peace Prize which will allow her to continue her work on sustainability in Armenia.
 "I believe urban planning is about the space inbetween buildings," says Lia.
 "And it’s what we do with alleyways, sidewalks, streets and plazas, that makes our city thrive.
 We, the people, have the tools to make the human experience sustainable, safe, significant, and most importantly, beautiful.
+Most recently Lia was admitted to Columbia's urban planning graduate program with a fellowship.

 2014, Focus Area: Anthropology